1.1. Emergency Preparedness Facts & Tips

 Information for people with disabilities, their family members, and first responders to help prepare and plan for special needs during a disaster including safe evacuation.
 From the Center for Disease Control and Prevention.

-Emergency Evacuation Preparedness: A Guide For People With Disabilities (PDF)
+Emergency Evacuation Preparedness Guide for People With Disabilities (PDF)

-This guide focuses on developing emergency evacuation preparedness plans that take into account the needs of people with disabilities and activity limitations.
-The development of this publication was supported by grants from the Christopher Reeve Paralysis Foundation and from Bank of America.
+This guide focuses on developing emergency evacuation preparedness plans that take into account the needs of people with disabilities and their activity limitations.

 This emergency power planning checklist is for people who use electricity and battery dependent assistive technology and medical devices, including breathing machines (respirators, ventilators), power wheelchairs and scooters, oxygen, suction or home dialysis equipment.